 3 – Two Worlds II:

 With the main storyline set in the fantastic world of Antaloor and a mixed bag of elements like open world and RPG, who can resist its inviting charms?
-The sequel to the 2007 title Two Worlds also comes complete with a complex quest system, secondary quest scenarios and craft tool for creating new items with basic materials.
+The sequel to the 2007 game Two Worlds also comes complete with a complex quest system, secondary quest scenarios and craft tool for creating new items with basic materials.

 4 – Fallout: New Vegas: